msoe-sisyphus-sd/msoe-sis-wiki/Retros/Sprint-8.md

 In this sprint, I converted the mood lighting server to return map coordinates instead of colors.
 These coordinates are used when setting colors on the color map.
 After finishing this, I tested out various songs and how their color coordinates look in several runs to see if they are consistent.

 ## Stuart Enters
+In this sprint I was working on the back of the frontend, getting siscloud to call the proper endpoints in sislisten.
+I was not as productive as I wanted to be due to not being able to see what I was working on (due to a borked local setup).
+I was in charge of team bonding activities last week, and did some administrative behind-the-scenes activities.
+I also was involved in the merge party + debugging blowout that was our final night of this sprint.

+tl;dr spent more time debugging than developing

 ## Grace Fleming